 - Negative human immunodeficiency virus (HIV) antibody.

-- Negative hepatitis C virus (HCV) antibody or negative HCV ribonucleic acid (RNA)by quantitative PCR.
+- Negative hepatitis C virus (HCV) antibody or negative HCV RNA by quantitative PCR.

-- For female subjects of childbearing potential, a negative urine or serum pregnancy test prior to the start of study therapy.
+- .
+For female patients of childbearing potential, a negative urine or serum pregnancy test prior to the start of study therapy.

-- For female subjects of childbearing potential, willingness to use a protocol-recommended method of contraception from the start of the screening period until ≥30 days after the final dose of study therapy.
-Note: A female subject is considered to be of childbearing potential unless she has had a hysterectomy, bilateral tubal ligation, or bilateral oophorectomy; has medically documented ovarian failure (with serum estradiol and follicle-stimulating hormone [FSH] levels within the institutional laboratory postmenopausal range and a negative serum or urine beta human chorionic gonadotropin [βHCG]); or is menopausal (age ≥50 years with amenorrhea for ≥6 months).
+- .
+For female patients of childbearing potential, willingness to use a highly effective method of contraception from the start of the screening period until ≥3 months after the last dose of cirmtuzumab and ≥1 month after the last dose of ibrutinib, whichever is later.
+Note: A female patient is considered to be of childbearing potential unless she has had a hysterectomy, bilateral tubal ligation, or bilateral oophorectomy; has medically documented ovarian failure (with serum estradiol and follicle-stimulating hormone [FSH] levels within the institutional laboratory postmenopausal range and a negative serum or urine beta human chorionic gonadotropin [βHCG]); or is menopausal (age ≥50 years with amenorrhea for ≥6 months).

-- In the judgment of the investigator, participation in the protocol offers an acceptable benefit-to-risk ratio when considering current disease status, medical condition, and the potential benefits and risks of alternative treatments for the subject's cancer.
+- .
+In the judgment of the investigator, participation in the protocol offers an acceptable benefit-to-risk ratio when considering current disease status, medical condition, and the potential benefits and risks of alternative treatments for the patient's cancer.

-- Willingness and ability of the subject to comply with scheduled visits, drug administration plan, protocol-specified laboratory tests, other study procedures(including all bone marrow biopsy/aspirations and radiographic studies), and study restrictions.
+- .
+Willingness and ability of the patient to comply with scheduled visits, drug administration plan, protocol-specified laboratory tests, other study procedures, and study restrictions.

 You CAN'T join if...

-- Significant screening ECG abnormalities, including unstable cardiac arrhythmia requiring medication, atrial fibrillation/flutter, left bundle branch block, 2nd-degree atrioventricular (AV) block type II, 3rd-degree AV block, Grade ≥2 bradycardia, or corrected QT (QTc) >450 msec (for men) or >470 msec (for women).
+- Significant screening ECG abnormalities, including unstable cardiac arrhythmia requiring medication, atrial fibrillation/flutter, left bundle branch block, 2nd-degree atrioventricular (AV) block type II, 3rd-degree AV block, or Grade ≥2 bradycardia.

 - Gastrointestinal disease (eg, gastric or intestinal bypass surgery, pancreatic enzyme insufficiency, malabsorption syndrome, symptomatic inflammatory bowel disease, chronic diarrheal illness, bowel obstruction) that might interfere with drug absorption or with interpretation of gastrointestinal AEs.

-- In subjects with prior hematopoietic progenitor cell transplantation, evidence of ongoing graft-versus-host disease (GVHD).
+- In patients with prior hematopoietic progenitor cell transplantation, evidence of ongoing graft-versus-host disease (GVHD).

-- Use of a moderate or strong inhibitor or inducer of cytochrome P450 (CYP) 3A4 within 7 days prior to the start of study therapy (Study Parts 2 or 3) or expected requirement for use of a moderate or strong CYP3A4 inhibitor or inducer during study therapy(Study Parts 1, 2, or 3).
+- .
+Use of a moderate or strong inhibitor or inducer of cytochrome P450 (CYP) 3A4 within 7 days prior to the expected start of ibrutinib therapy.

 La Jolla California 92093 United States